selinerguncu/Yelp-Data-Retrieval/readme.md

     from urllib import urlencode
 ```

-After you've done this, your game should be running on localhost:8080.
+After you've done this, your program should be running on localhost:8080.

 ##### Yelp Data Visualization